netdata/netdata/README.md

 The key improvements are:

 -   Introducing `netdata.cloud`, the free Netdata service for all Netdata users
--   High performance plugins with go.d.plugin (data collection orchestrator written in Go)
+-   High-performance plugins with go.d.plugin (data collection orchestrator written in Go)
 -   7 new data collectors and 11 rewrites of existing data collectors for improved performance
 -   A new management API for all Netdata servers
 -   Bind different functions of the Netdata APIs to different ports